forestryio/forestry.io/hugo/content/docs/settings/config-files/content-sections.md

 ### Match

 The `match` parameter should be a [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) that matches the files you want to be able to edit for this content section.
 Files that don't match this pattern will be ignored.
+This setting only applies to sections of type `directory`.

 The default `match` value is `**/*` which will match all files, including any files in subdirectories.